If you’re somehow unaware of the controversy that’s suddenly surrounding the relatively recent concept of loot boxes, allow me to fill you in.

 Now, that’s not to say developers won’t go for the pay-to-win structure, or that publishers won’t go for the cosmetic items only structure, but these are the most likely.

 The one factor I can think of that might change these rules is in-game currency.
 If either the loot-boxes or the items inside them can be purchased with currency that you obtain through winning matches or battles, then that lessens the appeal of using real money to buy loot boxes across the board.
 It doesn’t mean that pay-to-win items should be included in loot boxes anyway, but it does mean that less people will be drawn into using real money because they know that they can get it for free if they just put enough time into the game.
+If gambling for real money on casinos tickles your fancy, check out this video poker strategy.
 And really, if they use months of their time to win some shiny new gun that explodes an enemy’s face off in seven different dimensions at once, well…

 They deserve it, don’t you think?